IA - Teacher Support - Data Presentation

 Introducing Presentation Techniques

 The following examples are all taken from successful internal assessments written by students at my school.
 You could present these ideas to the students and for each one discuss the successes and limitations for showing the data effectively.

 A Location map of the River Lesse, showing both the location of survey sites and characteristics of the drainage basin

 Choropleth uses colour to represent a range of data

 It provides the important spatial element to the investigation

 The range needs to be chosen carefully

-A Cluster Map Showing Location of Ethic and High Street Orientated Functions
+A Cluster Map Showing Location of Low Order Cultural Services and High Order Shops

 Cluster maps are effective layers of data and can also be used as an overlay with a choropleth map.

 Clusters show general trends of spatial patterns